Battling addiction and ready for treatment?

 This process can help doctors get a complete picture of what is going on in your life to make an accurate diagnosis.
 They may also recommend meeting with a nutritionist who can help develop healthy meal plans that fit your lifestyle and preferences.

 Your doctor may perform or recommend additional testing to ensure the eating disorder is not masking any underlying health problems so you can get the most effective treatment possible.

 Eating Disorder Treatment

-Eating disorders are serious conditions, and if you or a loved one has one—or think you might—it’s important to get treatment as soon as possible.
-An eating disorder can be life-threatening, but many people recover completely with proper treatment and support.
+Eating disorders are serious conditions, and if you or a loved one has one—or thinks you might—it’s important to get treatment as soon as possible.
+Eating disorders can be life-threatening, but many recover completely with proper treatment and support.

-Several eating disorder treatments are available, but what works best depends on each individual’s unique needs.
+Several eating disorder treatments are available, but the most suitable depends on each individual’s unique needs.
 It’s important to get treatment as soon as possible if you believe you or a loved one has an eating disorder.
 Treatment can help you manage your symptoms and feel better overall.